Bakewell

 Bakewell is a market town and civil parish in the Derbyshire Dales district of Derbyshire, England, known for Bakewell pudding.
-It lies on the River Wye, 13 miles (21 km) south-west of Sheffield.
+It lies on the River Wye, 15 miles (23 km) south-west of Sheffield.
+It is the largest settlement and only town within the boundaries of the Peak District National Park.
 At the 2011 census, the population of the civil parish was 3,949.
 It was estimated at 3,695 in 2019.
 The town is close to the tourist attractions of Chatsworth House and Haddon Hall.

 History

 Although there is evidence of earlier settlement in the area, Bakewell itself was probably founded in Anglo-Saxon times in the Anglian kingdom of Mercia.
 The name Bakewell means a spring or stream of a woman named Badeca or Beadeca, so deriving from a personal name with the Old English suffix wella.
-In 949 it was called Badecanwelle and in the 1086 Domesday Book Badequelle.
-The Domesday book listing stated that King Edward held land here; the settlement had a church and a mill.
+In 949, it was called Badecanwelle, and in the 1086 Domesday Book Badequelle.
+The Domesday Book listing stated that King Edward the Confessor held land here and there was a church and a mill.

-These are the outlying estates or berewicks of the manor: Haddon [Haddon or Over Haddon], Holme [in Bakewell], Rowsley, Burton [in Bakewell], Conksbury, One Ash, Monyash, and Haddon [Haddon or Over Haddon].
+These are the outlying estates or berewicks of the manor: Haddon, Holme [in Bakewell], Rowsley, Burton [in Bakewell], Conksbury, Oneash, Monyash, and Over Haddon.

 Bakewell Parish Church, a Grade I listed building, dates from 920 and has a 9th-century cross in the churchyard.
 The present building was built in the 12th–13th centuries, but it was virtually rebuilt in the 1840s by William Flockton.
-By Norman times Bakewell had gained in importance: Domesday Book mentions the town and its church having two priests.
+By Norman times Bakewell had gained in importance.
+The Domesday Book mentions the town and its church having two priests.
 A motte and bailey castle was built in the 12th century.
 In the early 14th-century, the vicar was terrorised by the Coterel gang, which evicted him and confiscated his church's money at the instigation of the canons of Lichfield Cathedral.

 A market was established in 1254, allowing Bakewell to develop as a trading centre.
 The Grade I listed five-arched bridge over the River Wye dates from the 13th century, as one of the few remnants of that period.
 Also Grade I listed, Holme Bridge dates from 1664 and crosses the Wye on the north-eastern outskirts of the town.
 A chalybeate spring was discovered and a bath house built in 1697.
 This led to an 18th-century attempt to develop Bakewell as a spa town in the manner of Buxton.
-Construction of Lumford Mill by Richard Arkwright in 1777 was followed by rebuilding of much of the town in the 19th century.
+Construction of Lumford Mill by Richard Arkwright in 1777 was followed by the rebuilding of much of the town in the 19th century.

-The mill, built about 1782 and employing over 300 in peak years, housed its workforce in cottages.
+The mill, built about 1782 and employing over 300 people during the peak years, housed its workforce in cottages.
 It was sold to the Duke of Devonshire in 1860, but in 1868 suffered fire damage and was rebuilt.
 It is now a scheduled monument, the oldest part being Grade I listed.
 A full 183 listed buildings are located in the town.
 Its layout altered in the 1800s when Rutland Square was created.

+The population in the 1841 census was 1,976 inhabitants.